 Stephan Ford trained at Freshfields, was a partner at Eversheds for nine years and now teaches property and debt finance on the LPC at BPP in Waterloo.
 We asked him about his career and how he found the move out of private practice.

-mtl: Hi, tell us about your career in private practice.
+mtl: Hi, please can you tell us about your career in private practice?